corda/corda-runtime-os/applications/tools/p2p-test/app-simulator/README.md

 {
     parallelClients: 1
     simulatorMode: "RECEIVER"
+    topicCreationParams {
+        numPartitions: 10
+	    replicationFactor: 3
     }
+}
 ```

 The following configuration options are optional:
 * `parallelClients`: the number of parallel clients/threads consuming messages from Kafka.
+Default: 1.
+* `numPartitions`: the number of partitions for the app.received_msg topic.
+Default: 10.
+* `replicationFactor`: the replication factor for the app.received_msg topic.
 Default: 1.
 ### Database Sink mode

 In this mode, the tool will copy all the metadata from the Kafka topic (`app.received_msg`) into the specified database for further analysis.